Meet the Board Members

 Karin Wall is a Clinical Supervisor in a school-based program at the Home for Little Wanderers in Roslindale, where she works with students in grades K-8 who are challenged with social emotional issues as well as adults with chronic mental health issues.
 A native New Yorker, Karin moved to Boston in the late 70’s to attend Boston University School of Social Work and the Graduate School of Arts and Sciences, earning a double masters degree in social work and African American History.
 In her career she as worked in a diverse set of roles, from policy analysis for the federal government to a teaching position at Gordon College.
 In the early 90’s Karin and her husband co-founded a faith-based non-profit, where she served as the founding executive director for 13 years before returning full time to social work.
 Karin is a member of the ministerial staff of Global Ministries Christian Church, where her husband serves as the pastor.
 Her first book, Is it Morning Yet, is due to be released in the summer of 2016.
 Karin resides in Boston with her husband and is the proud mother of two adult sons and Oare K. Wall, a 2014 graduate of City on a Hill Circuit Street and 2016 graduate of Dean College.

-Member: Human Resources Committee and Strategic Planning Committee
+Member: Human Resources Committee and School Performance Committee

 Johanna Ward is a Senior Vice President and Director of Financial Reporting at The Baupost Group, a Boston based investment management firm.
 Johanna is responsible for portfolio-level and investor-level reporting for Baupost’s limited partners and for internal management reporting and analytics.
 She joined the firm in 2002 and has held various accounting, finance and valuation roles throughout her tenure.
 Prior to Baupost, Johanna worked for Spinnaker Capital LLC and Deloitte & Touche LLP.
 She holds a B.B.A. in Accountancy, magna cum laude, from the University of Notre Dame.
 Johanna resides in Boston’s South End.